LaunchCodeEducation/openlayers-vanilla-client/README.md

 ## Deployment

-No other build tools or scripts are needed to deploy the application.
+No other build tools or scripts are needed to deploy the application!

 > copy the `src/` directory to your HTTP server web directory, S3 bucket or other hosting location